All Episodes

 I don't know.

-Remember last week I told you how Harry Reid was gonna uh uh pull a trick on everybody to get the Senate Health Care Bill actually over to the House for Conference Committee by attaching a merged bill, two Senate bills.
+Remember, last week I told you how Harry Reid was going to pull a trick on everybody to get the Senate health care bill actually over to the House for Conference Committee by attaching a merged bill.

 Here's Harry Reid in a September 17th interview.